elemenohq/docs/source/index.html.md

 -------------- | -------
 `$title` | This keyword will allow you to filter by your title, regardless if it has been renamed.
 If was renamed, you can additionally use that name
 `$dateUpdated` | This keyword will allow you to filter by the date updated using a standard date format - This should be a string value
+`$datePublished` | This keyword will allow you to filter by the date published using a standard date format - This should be a string value
 `$timestampUpdated` | This keyword will allow you to filter by the date updated using the UNIX epoch format (e.g. 1463585225) - This should be a numeric value
+`$timestampPublished` | This keyword will allow you to filter by the date published using the UNIX epoch format (e.g. 1463585225) - This should be a numeric value

 ### Filter Operators